SophieBree/google-homepage/README.md

-This is a project to replicate the Google homepage.
-Completing this will help me practice my skills as a web developer and hopefully learn some new things. :)
+This is a replica of the Google homepage.
+I made this as part of the Odin Project to learn more about **HTML** and **CSS.**

+This was a fun project which also demonstrates my ability to pull a design from a template and implement it myself.